vrenkens/nabu/README.md

 - kaldi: the location of your kaldi installation

-The script will compute the features, train the GMM-HMM models and align the training data, so you do not have to do this anymore in the comming step.
+The script will compute the features, train the GMM-HMM models and align the training data, so you do not have to do this anymore in the coming step.
-The alignments for the training set can be found in <traindir>/pdfs.
+The alignments for the training set can be found in \<traindir\>/pdfs.

 #### Aligning the data